hank-ai/darknet/README.md

     # SET (CPACK_GENERATOR "DEB")
     SET (CPACK_GENERATOR "RPM")

-To install the package, use the usual package manager.
-For example:
+To install the package, use the usual package manager for your distribution.
+For example, on Debian-based systems such as Ubuntu:

     sudo dpkg -i darknet-1.99.84-Linux.deb